Ozuki3/python/Games/Readme.md

   c.
 If a pet becomes too hungry, it will leave to find food elsewhere and the gamewill be over.

   d.
 If a pet becomes too bored, it will leave to find entertainment elsewhere andthe game will be over.

+  e.
+A pet will initially be of age 0 and live up to 18  years(int), and the age of pets increments by 1 for every clock_tick.
+Once either a cat, poodle or a dog gets older than 18 years, they will leave andthe program terminates.

+  f.
+When the game ends(i.e. no pets are part of the game), it should provide a playertwo options to make: play it again or quit.